 Per location and super host quality I recommend the following Airbnbs/ hotels:

-Watkins Glen – This is one of the best towns to stay for first time travel to the Finger Lakes because it’s perfectly located between major attractions.
+Watkins Glen – This is one of the best towns to stay in for first time travel to the Finger Lakes because it’s perfectly located between major attractions.
 The town itself offers several great restaurants and is a stone throw’s away from popular wineries.
 Consider staying at this gorgeous Victorian home all to yourself in the heart of Watkins Glen at an excellent price!
 Nature lovers, consider this cute and well-priced cabin located right along the lake.

 Burdett – For epic lake views and to be in the heart of Finger Lakes wine country, consider this cabin and all its outdoor space in nature.
 Perfect for social distancing!